Tinsmith

-A tinsmith is a person who makes and repairs things made of tin or other light metals.
-The profession may sometimes also be known as a tinner, tinker, tinman, or tinplate worker; whitesmith may also refer to this profession, though the same word may also refer to an unrelated specialty of iron-smithing.
+A tinsmith is a historical term for a skilled craftsperson who makes and repairs things made of tin or other light metals.
+The profession was also known as a tinner, tinker, tinman, or tinplate worker; whitesmith may also refer to this profession, though the same word may also refer to an unrelated specialty of iron-smithing.
 By extension it can also refer to the person who deals in tinware, or tin plate.
 Tinsmith was a common occupation in pre-industrial times.

 Unlike blacksmiths (who work mostly with hot metals), tinsmiths do the majority of their work on cold metal (although they might use a hearth to heat and help shape their raw materials).
 Tinsmiths fabricate items such as water pitchers, forks, spoons, and candle holders.

+In Hungary, the history of tinsmithing can be traced back to the 15th century when the craft was first established.

 Training of tinsmiths

-The tinsmith learned his trade, like many other artisans, by serving an apprenticeship of 4 to 6 years with a master tinsmith.
-Apprenticeships were considered "indentures" and an apprentice would start first with simply cleaning the shop, polishing tools, keeping the fires lit, filing sharp edges, and polishing finished pieces.
-Later he would trace patterns on sheets and cut them out, then soldering joints, and inserting rivets.
-Finally, he was allowed to cut out and complete objects.
-He learned first to make cake stamps (cookie cutters), pillboxes and other simple items.
-Next, he formed objects such as milk pails, basins, or cake and pie pans.
-Later he tackled more complicated pieces such as chandeliers and crooked-spout coffee pots.
+Tinsmiths learned their trade, like many other artisans, by serving an apprenticeship of 4–6 years with a master tinsmith.
+Apprenticeships were considered "indentures", and an apprentice would start first with simply cleaning the shop, polishing tools, keeping the fires lit, filing sharp edges, and polishing finished pieces.
+Later, apprentices would trace patterns on sheets and cut them out, then solder joints and insert rivets.
+Finally, an apprentice was allowed to cut out and complete objects.
+Apprentices learned first to make cake stamps (cookie cutters), pillboxes and other simple items.
+Next, they formed objects such as milk pails, basins, or cake and pie pans.
+Later they tackled more complicated pieces such as chandeliers and crooked-spout coffee pots.

-After his apprenticeship was completed, he then became a journeyman, not yet being a master smith employing others.
+After completing an apprenticeship, a tinsmith then became a journeyman, not yet being a master smith who employed others.
 Many young tinsmiths took to the road as peddlers or tinkers to save enough money to open a shop in town.